 The vision of the Lilayi Education Trust is to be the leading provider of quality primary education in the Lilayi – Chilanga area.
-The Board of Trustees of and the founders of the school are committed to the realization of this vision.
+The Board of Trustees and the Founders of the school are committed to the realization of this vision.
 They intend to achieve this vision through their mission of providing community-based quality education at an affordable price.
 Going forward, the Lilayi Education Trust remains steadfast in its efforts to find ways and means of assisting vulnerable children and the struggling parents desiring to educate them.
-The Board envisages that, when provided with the best education possible in primary school, each student coming through our doors will be given the opportunity to excel beyond Twitti School.
+The Board envisages that, when provided with the best education possible in primary school, each student coming through our doors will be given the opportunity to excel beyond Twitti Primary School.
 And that the education being provided yields life-changing successes with a positive impact on their families and the community as a whole.